 Cost of HIPAA Gap Analysis begins at $500

-In conclusion, we are ready to help you deal with your HIPAA concerns.
+In conclusion we are ready to help you deal with your HIPAA concerns.
 We will provide your organization with a gap analysis to define the state of your HIPAA compliance program and ensure compliance with the HIPAA Rules.
-In conclusion, we are available to discuss your needs and start on your gap analysis today.
+We are available to discuss your needs and start on your gap analysis today.